Japan 2019 Day 2 Part 1 - Smelling the Flowers in KyotoMay 21, 2019 9 min read

 When you need Google Maps just to find the bus stop at the station you’re in.

-"Huh weird, didn't I go through the North exit?" -baka
+"Huh that's weird, didn't I go through the North exit?" <- baka

 I tried sitting in that seat with the wheel hump but nope way too cramped.